 Walk around any trade show and you will be able to collect a bag full of trade show giveaway items all designed to promote business.
 Everyone enjoys receiving a gift.
-Gift giving creates a favorable impression.
-It can build goodwill, be an incentive, communicate a message, and create awareness.
-However, how many promotional giveaways do an effective job?
-Before jumping into the trade show giveaway game consider the following ways to mastery:
+Gift-giving creates a favorable impression.
+Giveaways can build goodwill, be an incentive, communicate a message, or create awareness.
+Before jumping into the trade show giveaway game there are a few facets to consider.

 Having a focused objective for your trade show giveaway will also help you decide who should receive it.
 Consider having different gifts for various visitors.
 You might have different quality gifts for your key customers, prospects, and general passers-by.

 Set Your Goal

 What do you want to achieve by giving away a premium item?
 Trade show giveaway items should be designed to increase your recognition, communicate a message, motivate action, or promote your small business.
 It's important that both the message and item have an impact.

 There is a multitude of different items you could consider as a product giveaway.
 To select the right item, decide on your objective.
 The item should be useful for the audience you are targeting.